-All Quarterly Securities Transaction Reports and Initial and Annual Personal Securities Accounts and Holdings Reports must be filed with the CCO, either (1) directly in writing using Schedules C or B, respectively (or such other forms as the CCO may prescribe for this purpose) or (2) on-line, via PTCC.
+All Quarterly Securities Transaction Reports and Initial and Annual Personal Securities Accounts and Holdings Report must be filed with the CCO or designee.

 (I) Disclaimers.

 Any report required by this Section V may contain a statement that the report will not be construed as an admission that the person making the report has any direct or indirect Beneficial Ownership in the Covered Security to which the report relates.